Apps highlighting black-owned businesses see a surge in support during pandemic and protests - Local News 8

 Bigger companies like Yelp and UberEats have also taken note of the swell in searches for black-owned businesses on their platforms.

 On Thursday, Yelp said it would be introducing a search tool in the coming weeks for businesses to identify as black-owned.
 The company says the intent is to make it easier for users to find black-owned businesses on the platform.
-In a blog post, Yelp’s CEO Jeremy Stoppelman, shared that the platform had seen a 25% percent increase in searches for black-owned business in the past week compared to this time last year.
+In a blog post, Yelp’s CEO Jeremy Stoppelman shared that searches for black-owned business on the the platform had increased 25-fold in the past week compared to this time last year.
 Meanwhile, on Friday, UberEats announced, that delivery fees are being waived until the end of the year for orders in the United States and Canada at black-owned restaurants.

 “The energy of this time period feels different, as though this surge of energy and support is here to stay for good,” Grant said.

-Note: Correction: An earlier version of this story misidentified the increase in search frequency for black-owned businesses.